Lucamilne/BombDefuse/README.md

 -LED light indicates 3 states of the bomb, idle, detonation sequence initiated and defused.
 -Buttons on the bomb are interactive with the display.
 This is purely cosmetic and has no impact on the game mechanics.
 -Bomb is created entirely out of CSS
 -Added a hard difficulty expanding the total wires to 9.
-Typical the RGB color game only has two difficulties displaying 3 and 6 squares.
+Typically the RGB color game only has two difficulties displaying 3 and 6 squares.
+-removed most of the Interface replacing it with interactive parts to the bomb and visual feedback to guide players.

 EULA